 XVC is an internet-based (TCP/IP) protocol that acts like a JTAG cable.
 It has very basic cable commands.
-This allows XVC to provide the ability to debug a system over an intranet, or even the internet.
-With this ability you can save on costly or impractical travel and reduce the time it takes to debug a remotely located system.
+This allows XVC to debug a system over an intranet, or even the internet.
+With this capability you can save on costly or impractical travel and reduce the time it takes to debug a remote system.

-Another common usage of XVC is for shared systems that are not co-located with teams that need access to them.
-It can also be used when there are physical constraints to using the system, as when the JTAG connector is not available or accessible.
-XVC implementation is programming language and platform independent
+Another common use of XVC is for shared systems that are not co-located with teams that need access to them.
+It can also be used when there are physical constraints to using the system, such as when the JTAG connector is not available or accessible.
+XVC implementation is programming language and platform independent.